-- PEBP establishes a notional account called a Health Reimbursement Arrangement for each Eligible Employee enrolled in a PEBP-sponsored medical plan (CDHP, LD, EPO, and HPN) with coverage effective on or after July 1, 2024. - Each Plan Year, PEBP has the discretion to set the HRA funding amount.
+- PEBP establishes an account called a Health Reimbursement Arrangement for each Eligible Employee enrolled in the Consumer Driven Health Plan (CDHP) with effective coverage on or after July 1, 2025.
+The CDHP is the only eligible health plan for the plan year beginning July 1, 2025. - Each Plan Year, PEBP has the discretion to set the HRA funding amount.
 HRA funding is not guaranteed from one Plan Year to the next Plan Year. - HRAs are employer-funded accounts. - Employees do not contribute to the HRA. - Unlike Health FSA amounts, Employees do not forfeit unused HRA dollars while covered under a PEBP-sponsored medical plan.